 Agile methodology are approaches to manage a product by breaking it up into several aspects that are regulated with the values and principles explained in the Agile Manifesto.
 The adoption rate of agile methodology is increasing as it helps to enhance team performance and boost project versatility.

-In short, it is a type of project management method used for software development where solutions emerge through cross-functional teams and continuous improvement at every stage of product development.
+In short, it is a type of project management method used for software development and software testing t where solutions emerge through cross-functional teams and continuous improvement at every stage of product development.
 Business organizations adopting agile methodology can reply to market dynamics and fulfill their project requirements successfully.

 What are the 4 main components of Agile Project Management?